Overview

 User Needs

-Based on JMS Customs’ direct messages, three distinct user personas were apparent:
+Based on JMS Customs’ Instagram, three distinct user personas were apparent:

 Custom Motorcycle Enthusiasts & Builders